-1. A Maricopa County Community College may release directory information about any student who has not specifically requested the withholding of such information.
-Students who do not want directory information
+- 1. A Maricopa County Community College may release directory information about any student who has not specifically requested the withholding of such information.
+Students who do not want directory information released may so indicate during the admissions process or notify the Admission & Records Office/Enrollment Services.

-A. Students should consider very carefully the consequences of a decision to withhold directory information.
+- A. Students should consider very carefully the consequences of a decision to withhold directory information.
 A privacy block will call for the college or District to not release this directory information.
 Therefore, any future requests for such information from non-institutional persons or organizations will be refused.

-2. Students may request their college to withhold the sharing of directory information by filing out a Request To Withhold Directory Information form and submitting that form to the college Admission & Records Office/Enrollment Services.
+- 2. Students may request their college to withhold the sharing of directory information by filing out a Request To Withhold Directory Information form and submitting that form to the college Admission & Records Office/Enrollment Services.

-3. Directory information is considered public information.
+- 3. Directory information is considered public information.
 At any Maricopa County Community College, directory information is defined as a student's:

 - A. Name

 - B. Address

 - C. Phone Number

 - D. MCCCD Email Address

 - E. Photograph/Electronic Image

 - F. Place of Birth

 - G. Major Field of Study

 - H. Current Enrollment Status

 - I. Participation in Officially Recognized Activities

 - J. Dates of Attendance

 - K. Degrees Awarded

 - L. Awards and Academic Honors Received/Dean's List Selection

 - M. Previous Institutions Attended

 - N. Program and promotional materials on participants in various sports and similar public activities, including weight and height of athletic team members.